wenfanwu/schism-toolbox/README.md

 This toolbox is distributed under the Apache-2.0 license.
 It is free to use and no profit making is allowed.

-If you encounter any problems/bugs when using this toolbox, or if you have any suggestions, please contact [wenfanwu@stu.ouc.edu.cn](mailto:wenfanwu@stu.ouc.edu.cn).
+If you encounter any problems/bugs when using this toolbox, or if you have any suggestions, please contact [wwu@vims.edu](mailto:wwu@vims.edu).
 Any potential co-developers are highly welcome.